mattermost/docs/source/guides/education.rst

 Training & Education
 =====================

-Training and educatinal material to get the most out of your Mattermost deployment.
+Training and educational material to help you get the most out of your Mattermost deployment.

 Deployment Guides
 -----------------